AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 I would like to love this app, but I would need more keyboard behaviour settings before I am happy with it.

 I have listed it as free with a question mark becauase it says that pushing to a remote repo is part of the £4.99 in app purchase, but it looks like that just works in the free version.
 I suspect the answer is that pushing to other remote repos is the premium feature.
+Or it could be a bug, because when I try to push without committing at the same time, it prompts me to pay for then in app purchase.

 Note to self: contact the dev about keyboard preferences.